vfarcic/cncf-demo/manuscript/registry/docker-hub.md

-# Store Container Image in a Registry with Docker Hub
+# Store Container Image in a Registry with Docker Hub (Distribution)

 TODO: Intro